TooKennySupreme/aura-asic/README.md

 This project originated from the works of Jasinlee, and his universal PCB for most current and upcoming ASIC designs.

 ### To do list:
-  - item Convert board from Kicad to Altium
+  - Convert board from Kicad to Altium
-  - item Convert board from Kicad to Eagle
+  - Convert board from Kicad to Eagle
-  - item TBUpdateded
+  - TBUpdateded

 ### Current Issues: